teratron/magic-vibe/.vscode/rules/.task-magic/plans.md

 5. **Fill Content:** Populate the sections based on the user's request, project context (especially `PLANS.md`), and best practices for PRD writing.
 6. **Completeness:** Ensure all necessary user stories (primary, alternative, edge cases, security) are included with clear acceptance criteria.
 7. **Focus:** The agent's role is *only* to generate or update PRD Markdown files in the active planning directory (`.ai/plans/`).
 This means creating/editing the high-level `PLANS.md` or detailed `features/plan-{feature-name}.md` files.
 Task creation is a separate process handled by interpreting the detailed feature PRDs using the `ai-tasks` rule.
 Archiving plans is handled by the `.task-magic/memory` rule.
+8. **Hook Execution:** When creating or updating a plan, the agent must check for and execute any relevant hooks as defined in the `.ai/hooks/` directory, according to the rules in `@hooks.md`.